 Hello everybody, after long time I want to welcome you with special feast for patriotic readers.
-Today, I am going to share with you epic Bhagat Singh Biography.
-So, without wasting time let’s get started,
+Today, I am going to share with you the Bhagat Singh Biography.
+So, without wasting time, let’s start.

 2) He contributed significantly to the revolutionary work in the Hindustan Socialist Republican Association.
 He remained in the revolutionary group and carried out the following revolutionary works.

 a) Scott’s assassination plan: Members involved in the conspiracy to assassinate John Sanders: i) Shivram Rajguru, ii) Sukhdev Thapar, iii) Chandrasekhar Azad, iv) Bhagat Singh

 b) On April 8, 1929, a bomb was dropped on the Central Legislative Assembly in Delhi

 |Newspapers he worked in||1) Navjawan Bharat Patrika of Navjawan Bharat Sabha|

 2) Kirti is a newspaper of Kirti Keshan Party (Farmers and Workers Union)